1. Hamburger at Lanchonete do Seu Oswaldo.

-7. Empanadas and salteñas at Feira Kantuka
+7. Empanadas and salteñas at Feira Kantuta

 The Bolivian empanadas variety, salteñas, are small and creamy enough to eat with a spoon.
-Find on one of the many stalls of Feira Kantuta, a Bolivian open-air market happening every Sunday in the Pari neighbourhood.
+Find on one of the many stalls of Feira Kantuta, a Bolivian open-air market happening every Sunday in the Pari neighborhood.

 8. Bolinhos at Bar do Luiz Fernandes

 Bar do Luiz serves cold bottled beer and a variety of delicious bolinhos — fried snacks with different fillings, some, winners of annual competitions.